darrell60rabec5z/notes/README.md

 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
 Always strive to write clean, readable, and maintainable code.
 Avoid unnecessary complexity; a few well-structured lines can often replace a multitude of tangled ones.
 Remember that you're not just writing code for today's requirements but also for future maintenance and collaboration.
 And always embrace the power of modularity and reuse."

 In essence, this quote from the polymath genius serves as a timeless reminder that in programming, as in design, the highest form of achievement lies in making complex tasks appear effortless through clear, concise, and efficient solutions.

+# 2024-01-28
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
+Focus on writing clean, readable, and maintainable code first; optimize only when necessary and after profiling.
+Remember that simplicity and clarity enhance robustness and evolvability in the long run."

+This quote emphasizes the importance of avoiding unnecessary optimizations early in the development process, which can often lead to complex and hard-to-maintain code.
+It suggests that a programmer should initially concentrate on getting the logic right and making the codebase understandable before diving into performance improvements.
+Only after identifying bottlenecks through profiling tools should one consider optimizing specific parts of the code.